noahehall/theBookOfNoah/architecture/interface-oriented-design.md

 # interface contracts
   - agreement between users of interfaces and their implementation
   - details what the implementation agrees to do for the caller
+  - lists the operations involved in an interface
+    - preconditions
+    - postconditions
+    - parameters nd their types
+    - return values
-    - errors
+    - errors signaled
       - return codes
       - exceptions
-    - return values
-    - methods
-    - documentation
-    - examples

 ## 3 laws of an interface
   - law 1 - an interfaces implementation shall do what its methods says it does